 - To acknowledge that bullying is a shared responsibility within the school. - To draw upon Restorative Justice Practices, taking into account the age of the pupils involved.
-To implement prevention and intervention strategies, which build and maintain a safe learning environment for the whole school community. - To empower students to deal with conflict in constructive ways using Restorative Justice practices. - To take a pro-active stance regarding bullying by conducting occasional class surveys (anonymous) asking pupils if they have been bullied; if they have seen anyone being bullied; if so, who, when ,what was done, where and by whom? - To take all reports of bullying seriously and to inform the Principal or Vice Principal that an allegation of bullying is being investigated. - To document any incidents they find to be bullying, using the 'Bullying Incident Report Form', which is then sent to the Principal or Deputy Principal.
-(See Appendix 1)
+To implement prevention and intervention strategies, which build and maintain a safe learning environment for the whole school community. - To empower students to deal with conflict in constructive ways using Restorative Justice practices. - To take a pro-active stance regarding bullying by conducting regular class surveys (anonymous) asking pupils if they have been bullied; if they have seen anyone being bullied; if so, who, when ,what was done, where and by whom?
+Teachers should link in with parents on this (notice of survey and any issues arising).
+See Appendix for sample survey - To take all reports of bullying seriously and to inform the Principal or Vice Principal that an allegation of bullying is being investigated. - To document any incidents they find to be bullying, using the 'Bullying Incident Report Form', which is then sent to the Principal or Deputy Principal.
+(See Appendix 3)